lzhuge/lzhuge.github.io2/content/_index.md

 <big>Hello there.

-I'm Liqun (prounced Lee-Chun) an economics PhD student at Boston University.
+I'm Liqun (pronounced Lee-Chun), an economics PhD student at Boston University.
 My research interests lie in labor and development economics.
-My current work explores a unique institution in which marriages involve bidirectional payments and the consequential gender inequality and bargaining power issues.
+My research focuses on how social barriers lead to gender inequality and discrimination at the household level.
+My job market paper explores a marriage tradition in Chinese society involving bidirectional marriage payments and the broad implication of a pro-woman marriage law amendment in a society with high gender inequality.

 I am currently on the job market and am available for interviews.<big>